Environmental issues in India: Noise pollution

 Noise pollution or noise disturbance is the most efficiently changing and disturbing or excessive noise that may harm the activity or balance of human or animal life.
-The source of most outdoor noise worldwide is mainly caused by machines and transportation systems, motor vehicles, aircraft, and trains.[1][2]
-In India the outdoor noise is also caused by loud music during festival seasons.Outdoor noise is summarized by the word environmental noise.
+The source of most outdoor noise worldwide is mainly caused by machines and transportation systems, motor vehicles, aircraft, and trains.
+In India the outdoor noise is also caused by loud music during festival seasons.
+Outdoor noise is summarized by the word environmental noise.
 Poor urban planning may give rise to noise pollution, since side-by-side industrial and residential buildings can result in noise pollution in the residential areas.

 Indoor noise can be caused by machines, building activities, and music performances, especially in some workplaces.
 Noise-induced hearing loss can be caused by outside (e.g. trains) or inside (e.g. music) noise.

-High noise levels can contribute to cardiovascular effects in humans and an increased incidence of coronary artery disease.
-In animals, noise can increase the risk of death by altering predator or prey detection and avoidance, interfere with reproduction and navigation, and contribute to permanent hearing loss.

-The Supreme Court of India which is in New Delhi gave a significant verdict on noise pollution in 2005.
-Unnecessary honking of vehicles makes for a high decibel level of noise in cities.
-The use of loudspeakers for political purposes and for sermons by temples and mosques makes noise pollution in residential areas worse.

-In January 2010, Government of India published norms of permissible noise levels in urban and rural areas.